pato-1441/exa/docs/src/content/docs/webhooks.md

 The transaction created webhook is sent when the transaction flow is created, whether it has been authorized or declined.
 You must persist this information.
 This event initiates the purchase lifecycle in case of `pending`, then could exist many intermediate state changes done by `transaction update` event and finally the  `transaction complete` event sets the purchase in terminal state.
 No more events coming except of a refund which transaction id could be the same as the original purchase or not.
+The onchain receipt will be present only if a onchain transaction is necessary.

 | field | type | description | example |
 | --- | --- | --- | --- |